 3. Sham Wan Beach, Lamma Island

 Sham Wan Beach on Lamma Island is perhaps the most unique beach on this list.
-In fact, it is closed to the public from June 1 to October 31 to allow green turtles to lay their eggs.
+It is closed to the public from June 1 to October 31 to allow green turtles to lay their eggs.
 Once the nesting season is over, this beautiful, secluded beach is open to visitors.

 Come here to relax and get away far away from the crowds, but don’t expect any facilities at Sham Wan Beach.